Authentication

 revokedAttimestamp) - Keys track

-lastUsedAtfor auditing - Validation results are cached for 60 seconds
+lastUsedAtfor auditing - Validation results are cached in-memory for 5 seconds, so revoking a key takes effect within ~5 seconds

 Scopes